 The cable TV service delivers channels in standard definition (SD) format.
 The channel lineup provides a variety of common television programming.

 If you have problems setting up your TV, please see our FAQ section.

 Requests for television programming assistance can be made the following ways:

 - In Person: College 8, Room 258; Stevenson Casa 11, Room 125

 Per our contract with Campus Televideo, Housing and ITS cannot offer television programming in areas that are generally accessible to the commercial public, such as restaurants, theaters and pubs.

-Older generations of Tivo boxes may work with our service, but newer ones don't work at all.
+Older generations of TiVo boxes may work with our service, however newer boxes do not work properly on campus.
 The issue seems to be with the guide services and how they list channels.
-Apparently Tivo boxes need to reference a guide service or a cable card but all of the guide services list channels as whole numbers only, leaving out the decimal and the number to the right of it.
-So, for example, channels 25.3, 25.4 and 25.5 would be listed as 25, 25 and 25, leaving no way for the Tivo box to distinguish one channel from another.
+TiVo boxes need to reference a guide service or a cable card but all of the guide services list channels as whole numbers only, leaving out the decimal and the number to the right of it.
+For example, channels 25.3, 25.4 and 25.5 would be listed as 25, 25 and 25, leaving no way for the TiVo box to distinguish one channel from another.

 Quality of Service

 All channels are delivered in Standard Definition (SD) or 480i.